The Royal Tern is split into two species by the ‘IOC World Bird List’ in January 2020.

-New research shows that the West African Royal Tern should be split as a separate species because the American Royal Tern is not its closest relative.
+The West African Royal Tern should be split as a separate species because it’s not closely related to the American Royal Tern according to new research.

 The Royal Tern, as currently recognised, comprises of two geographically separated ‘subspecies’: the nominate Thalasseus maximus maximus in the Americas and Thalasseus maximus albididorsalis in West Africa.